What is Cardano?

 The 2nd generation started with Ethereum.
 It brought a programming language to the blockchain and suddenly money was programmable.
 "Smart contracts" were born.

 Both generations, however, were not made to be used by millions or billions of people.
 In addition, both generations do not offer good developer experience and have poor to no possibility for self-administration.
 These insights define the next generation and Cardano is exactly what a 3rd generation cryptocurrency should look like.
 There are three big dimensions:

 Scalability: is often confused with transactions per seconds (TPS), but it's the idea to gain resources with every user that comes into the system, somewhat like BitTorrent does.

 Interoperability: be interoperable with other cryptocurrencies, as well as with the legacy financial systems.

 Sustainability: a system that governs itself and can also finance itself without being dependent on donations.
 There are two main aspects:

 1. a project may die (or fade out) when funds are gone.
 Therefore, one important thing a system needs to address, is where does money come from for the long-term maintenance?
 Cardano has a prefilled, built-in treasury system, that gets a constant stream of funds from transactions fees and treasury taxes.
 This is explained in detail in treasuries with Bingsheng Zhang.

 2. a project may split like Bitcoin, Bitcoin Cash and Bitcoin SV if there is no way to decide where to go with the protocol.
 So the next important thing a system needs to address, is how to vote for something and how to propose for projects that can use the treasury funds, also explained in treasuries with Bingsheng Zhang.

-The roadmap to achieve all three dimensions is divided into 5 phases: Byron, Shelley, Goguen, Basho and Voltaire.
+The roadmap to achieve all three dimensions is divided into 5 eras: Byron, Shelley, Goguen, Basho and Voltaire.